COBOL: Procedures

 The sections and paragraphs in the procedure division (collectively called procedures) can be used as labels and as simple subroutines.
 Unlike in other divisions, paragraphs do not need to be in sections.

 Execution goes down through the procedures of a program until it is terminated.

 To use procedures as subroutines, the PERFORM verb is used.

-A PERFORM statement somewhat resembles a procedure call in a newer languages in the sense that execution returns to the code following the PERFORM statement at the end of the called code; however, it does not provide a mechanism for parameter passing or for returning a result value.
+A PERFORM statement somewhat resembles a procedure call in newer languages in the sense that execution returns to the code following the PERFORM statement at the end of the called code; however, it does not provide a mechanism for parameter passing or for returning a result value.
 If a subroutine is invoked using a simple statement like PERFORM subroutine, then control returns at the end of the called procedure.
 However, PERFORM is unusual in that it may be used to call a range spanning a sequence of several adjacent procedures.
 This is done with the PERFORM sub-1 THRU sub-n construct: